sunnypawat/ArduinoLab/README.md

 # ArduinoLab
-All codes from COMP PROG LAB class from my freshman year
+All codes from COMP PROG LAB class from my freshman year (2020/1)

-## Message to all freshman
+## A message to all freshman
 This class is self-learning.
-They teach you nothing about the Arduino and C programming.
+Professors teach you nothing about the Arduino and C programming.
 The reason that they choose M5Stack is because the answer on the internet was hard to find.
 Good luck on COMP PROG LAB class!

 ## Important notes
-Some of the codes from early weeks are hard to read and very unorganize.
-This is because I knew nothing when I first apply for this class.
+Some of the codes from early weeks are hard to read and very unorganized.
+This is because I knew nothing when I first appliled for this class.

 ### Description for each week